arcbtc/where39/README.md

 ![privacy map where39](https://i.imgur.com/cnnDgSF.png)

+* "My location" will give you your current location words

+* You can also click on the map to get location words

-By using the 4 word search you can find a location.
+* By using the 4 word search you can find a specific location anywhere in the world

-For extra privacy the shuffle function, shuffles the BIP39 wordlist, so unless you have the number entered the word locations are useless.
+* For extra privacy the shuffle function, shuffles the BIP39 wordlist, so unless you have the number entered the word locations are useless.

 # How it works